pythonanywhere/help_pages/articles/CustomDomains.md

 CNAME changes can take a little while to propagate from your registrar to the rest of the Internet.
-You can see whether the change has reached PythonAnywhere yet by looking at the app on the web tab; it will show a warning if the CNAME it sees for your domain is not the one it expects.
+You can see whether the change has reached PythonAnywhere yet by looking at the site on the "Web" page; it will show a warning if the CNAME it sees for your domain is not the one it expects.

-You can also use this [CNAME lookup tool](https://www.whatsmydns.net/) if you want to get a second opinion: Enter your web app's name (including the `www.` prefix) and select "CNAME" from the dropdown.
+You can also use this [CNAME lookup tool](https://www.whatsmydns.net/) if you want to get a second opinion: Enter your website's name (including the `www.` prefix) and select "CNAME" from the dropdown.
 It will check the CNAME from a bunch of different places around the Internet, which will give you a feel for how far the propagation has got.